swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 // @isCase(<expr>, <pattern>)
 // Potentially a macro defined in the standard library.
-// Not really idimatic, since it's like a global function rather than an infix operator.
+// Not really idiomatic, since it's like a global function rather than an infix operator.
 HeaderView(inThread: @isCase(destination, .messageThread(_)))
 ```